arq5x/bedtools2/docs/content/tools/merge.rst

   chr1  250  500   a3  3 -
   chr1  501  1000  a4  4 +

-  $ bedtools merge -i A.bed
+  $ bedtools merge -i A.bed -s
   chr1  100  250    +
   chr1  501  1000   +
   chr1  250  500    -